Railbus: United States

 There are records of bus bodies being fitted to special Mack Truck chassis built with small four-wheel bogie trucks under the engine and hood, and larger flanged steel drive wheels, as early as 1903.
 Osgood Bradley Car Company built one of the more popular bodies during the 1920s.
 Fairbanks-Morse, later a locomotive builder, offered similar conversions fitted to Dodge truck chassis in the mid-1930s, preferring to fit the truck chassis with van bodies and supply a small matching passenger coach trailer.
 Some railroads built their own bodies on truck or large, powerful luxury passenger car chassis.
 Most continued the pattern of a small two axle truck in front, and a single drive axle in the rear.
 One example from the 1930s, built on a White Truck chassis, is preserved at the National Museum of Transportation in Kirkwood, Missouri.

+The use of railbuses in the United States allowed railroads in the 1920s to run frequent and reliable passenger service on branch lines for a fraction of the cost of running steam locomotives, allowing some lines to directly compete with road transportation.
+The railbuses were well-liked by passengers and able to stop and start more easily than dedicated trains.

 After World War II a number of more modern light train concepts appeared.
 Few were successful, as many railroads cooperated with highway bus services to eliminate passenger trains from their branch lines.
 Some, like the American Car & Foundry Motorailer, blurred the line between railcar and railbus.
 Others, such as the Mack FCD, landed firmly in the railbus camp.
 Ten of the Macks were purchased by the New York, New Haven & Hartford Railroad during 1951–1952.
 By the time they were delivered, however, a new president was in charge, and he had little interest in serving branch lines.
 Only one saw regular service.
 All were sold to other entities such as Sperry Rail Service, or to overseas railroads.

 In 1967 and 1968, Red Arrow Lines tested a GM New Look bus converted to operate on rails on its interurban routes and the Norristown High Speed Line.

 In 1985, SEPTA tested an imported BRE-Leyland railbus on the now-closed Fox Chase to Newton section of the Fox Chase Line.